Gemmag7/BlackJack/README.md

 Python blackjack.py

-on order to run program
+in console in order to run program